 MDE negotiated multiple contracts with the Maryland Center for Environmental Training, DelTech, and Maryland Rural Water Association to provide a wide range of training classes for eligible operators free of charge.
-MDE's contract with each of the three organizations targeted a different training need while collectively the agreements cover a comprehensive curriculum of all of the training needs.
+MDE's contract with each of the three organizations targeted a different training need based in regional location.
+Collectivel, the three training partners cover a comprehensive curriculum of all of the training needs.

-- Maryland Center for Environmental Training a core curriculum was approved for operators on the western shore of Maryland.
-The training will be offered at various locations. - DelTech a core curriculum was approved for operators on the eastern shore of Maryland. - Maryland Rural Water Association A one-day course for Small Ground Water System Operations was developed, and will be offered at various locations throughout the State.
+- Maryland Center for Environmental Training a core curriculum was approved for operators at various community colleges located in western Maryland, central Maryland, southern Maryland, and northeastern Maryland. - DelTech a core curriculum was approved for operators on the eastern shore of Maryland. - Maryland Rural Water Association A one-day course for Small Ground Water System Operations was developed, and will be offered at various locations throughout the State.
 The class was designed for Class G operators, but it is open to all entry levels Water operators.